wp-plugins/invisible-optin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Facebook's ReTargeting Plugin for WordPress.
-Use this Plugin to Add Facebook's ReMarketing Pixels in your WordPress Website.
+Use this Plugin to Add Facebook's ReTargeting Pixels in your WordPress Website.

 == Description ==

-Facebook opened up their Re-Targeting Platform to all advertisers from Jan 2014.
+Facebook opened up their ReTargeting Platform to all advertisers from Jan 2014.

-The Invisible Optin Plugin helps you integrate Facebook's Re-Marketing Code in your WordPress Website in just few clicks.
+The Invisible Optin Plugin helps you integrate Facebook's ReTargeting Code in your WordPress Website in just few clicks.

-If you are into Affiliate Marketing or Internet Marketing & looking for Advance features such as making a Re-Targeting list of People clicking on External(Affiliate) Links, then you should check out the Pro Version of this Plugin on http://TheInvisibleOptin.com/wp
+If you are into Affiliate Marketing or Internet Marketing & looking for Advance features such as making a ReTargeting list of People clicking on External(Affiliate) Links, then you should check out the Pro Version of this Plugin on http://TheInvisibleOptin.com/wp

-To Learn Facebook Re-Targeting from Scratch, visit http://InvisibleOptin.com/wp
+To Learn Facebook Re-Targeting from Scratch, visit http://theinvisibleoptin.com/LearnReTargeting